felix-hilden/tekore/docs/documents/getting_started.rst

 Calling the API as a user
 -------------------------
-Many endpoints require user authentication.
+Many endpoints require user authentication, like the ones with a ``current_user`` prefix and others related to playback.
-Their names have a ``current_user`` prefix.
 The following script swaps in the user token and lists some of the user's most listened tracks.